The wolffish has impressive canines with a powerful bite force!

 4 Incredible Wolffish Facts!

-- The wolffish can thrive in the Arctic regions as far north as Greenland.
-It has evolved antifreeze proteins which circulate in the blood to keep its body functioning properly in the cold waters of the north.
+- The wolf fish can thrive in the Arctic regions as far north as Greenland.
+It has evolved antifreeze proteins that circulate in the blood to keep its body functioning properly in the cold waters of the north.

 - These fish has a very powerful bite force that can crush the hard shell of mollusks and crustaceans almost instantly.
 Curiously, it does not usually hunt or feed on the soft flesh of other fish.